Research needed to reveal impact of “distance-decay” on health utilisation

 - Related: Sharp rise in hospital waiting times for people with skin disorders

-Outreach clinics in peripheral hospitals – as part of a hub-and-spoke model – currently deliver services in for following centres:
+According to the Dermatology Clinical Programme, outreach clinics in peripheral hospitals – as part of a hub-and-spoke model – currently deliver services in for following centres:

 - Tralee, Bantry, Clonmel and Mallow for Ireland South